How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 You need a smartphone, or some kind of camera.
 We have to draw the line somewhere, and that’s where it is.

 No smartphone, no camera, you can’t play – no “Best Camping Outdoor Photographs” for you.
 Sorry.
 The good news is you can still Get Out There™ and go camping.
 Hey, you’ll still get your serotonin on, you just won’t experience the thrill of getting great or not so great photographs.
 Gretzky has famously said “You miss %100 of the shots you don’t take.”
 So the glass is half-full.
 Please don’t go out and buy a camera because it’s cheap.
 We did that.
 We can’t recommend it.
+(Especially since there are other, much better ideas.)

 Begin Classic DSLR Caveat —

+So that’s the kind of quality even bad shutterbugs like us can get with a camera like this.
 This despite the fact that the original owners would have shelled out at least 6 or 7 times that.
 (Remind us to give the boys down in marketing a coupon, or something, because they’re killing it down there.
 MPs!
 Hah!)

 Where were we?
 Oh yeah.
 Our article, How Many Megapixels: Incredible DSLR Cameras for Pennies On the Dollar sings the praises of these guys.
 Just in time for Christmas.
 It’s a cool story.
+Speaking of stories, here’s our tale on The Lone Loons Go Shopping For Cheap, Old, Wonderful, CCD Sensor DSLR Cameras.

 End Classic DSLR Caveat —